Isabel Gunn: Discovery and return to Scotland

 I returned to my room, where I had not been long before he sent one of my own people, requesting the favour of speaking with me.
 Accordingly, I stepped down to him, and was much surprised to find him extended out upon the hearth, uttering most dreadful lamentations; he stretched out his hand towards me and in a piteful tone of voice begg'd my assistance, and requested I would take pity upon a poor helpless abandoned wretch, who was not of the sex I had every reason to suppose.
 But was an unfortunate Orkney girl pregnant and actually in childbirth, in saying this she opened her jacket and display'd to my view a pair of beautiful round white breasts...
 In about an hour she was safely delivered of a fine boy, and that same day she was conveyed home in my cariole, where she soon recovered.

 The father of the baby was reportedly John Scarth, an HBC employee who had been in frequent contact with Gunn during her postings in Rupert's Land.
 It is believed that Scarth sexually assaulted or seduced Gunn during one of their postings after finding out her gender and threatening to expose her ruse.
 After the birth, Gunn became known as Mary Fubbister, and in early 1808 was ordered to return to Albany, and upon her arrival was no longer allowed to work with the men, but rather offered work as a washerwoman; a job that would be more suitable for women.
 Against her wishes, Gunn and her child were returned to Scotland on the Prince of Wales, the same boat that had brought her to Rupert's Land three years earlier, on 20 September 1809.
 Gunn and Baby James would have been returning to a town that would have shunned the young family due to the sin of sex without the sanctity of marriage.
 There, she lived in poverty, working as a stocking and mitten maker until her death in 1861 at the age of 81.

 Legacy

-Isobel Gunn's life has subsequently become the basis for a work of historical fiction by author Audrey Thomas, a documentary poem entitled The Ballad of Isabel Gunn by Stephen Scobie, and the subject of a documentary film entitled The Orkney Lad: The Story of Isabel Gunn, directed by filmmaker Anne Wheeler.
-Canadian folk singer Eileen McGann also paid tribute with her ballad 'Isabella Gunn'.
+Gunn's life has inspired an historical fiction novel entitled Isobel Gunn by Audrey Thomas, a documentary poem entitled The Ballad of Isabel Gunn by Stephen Scobie, and a documentary film entitled The Orkney Lad: The Story of Isabel Gunn and directed by Anne Wheeler.
+Canadian folk singer Eileen McGann also paid tribute with her ballad "Isabella Gunn".